Weight hierarchies of a family of linear codes associated with degenerate quadratic forms: Introduction

 Here $f$ is a degenerate quadratic form over $\mathbb{F}_{p^{m}}$ with values in $\mathbb{F}_{p}.$

+In the paper, we settle the weight hierarchy of $C_{D^{a}_{f}}, \ a\in \mathbb{F}_{p}^{\ast}.$ In our previous work \cite{19LF17}, the weight hierarchy of $C_{D^{a}_{f}} \ (a \in \mathbb{F}_{p}^{\ast}) $ relating to non-degenerate quadratic forms was solved.
 In \cite{27WZ94,27WW97}, Z. Wan and X. Wu calculated the weight hierarchies of the projective codes from quadrics by the theory of finite geometry.
-In the case $a=0,$ the weight hierarchy of $C_{D_{0}}$ can be deduced from Theorem 18 in \cite{27WW97}.
-In our paper, we give a different approach to calculating the weight hierarchy of $C_{D_{a}}, a\in \mathbb{F}_{p}.$ Also in our previous work \cite{19LF17}, the weight hierarchy of $C_{D_{a}} \ (a \in \mathbb{F}_{p}) $ relating to non-degenerate quadratic forms were solved.
+In the case $a=0,$ the weight hierarchy of $C_{D^{a}_{f}}$ can be deduced from Theorem 18 in \cite{27WW97}.

-In reference \cite{25DD15}, K. Ding and C. Ding constructed the linear codes $C_{D_{a}}$ in the case $a=0$ relating to the special quadratic form $\mathrm{Tr}(X^{2})$ and determined their weight distributions.
-In \cite{8DW17,24ZL16,24ZF17}, the weight distributions of $C_{D_{a}}$ from general quadratic forms were settled.
-By these results, we know that $C_{D_{a}}$ is an $m$-dimensional linear code.
+The weight distributions of $C_{D^{a}_{f}}$ have been settled.
+In reference \cite{25DD15}, K. Ding and C. Ding constructed the linear codes $C_{D^{a}_{f}}$ in the case $a=0$ relating to the special quadratic form $\mathrm{Tr}(X^{2})$ and determined their weight distributions.
+In \cite{8DW17,24ZL16,24ZF17}, the authors calculated the weight distributions of $C_{D^{a}_{f}}$ for general quadratic forms.
+In these articles, it was shown that the linear codes $C_{D^{a}_{f}}$ have a few weights and can be used to get association schemes, authentication codes, secret sharing schemes with interesting access structures.

+Also, by these results, we know that $C_{D^{a}_{f}}$ is an $m$-dimensional linear code.
 So we can employ a general formula for calculating the generalized Hamming weights of linear codes defined in (1).
 It is given as follows.

-0.2 cm {\bf Lemma 1.(Theorem 1, \cite{18LF17})}\ For each $ r (1\leq r \leq m), $ if the dimension of $ C_{D} $ is $m,$ then $d_{r}(C_{D})= n-\max\{|D \bigcap H|: H \in [\mathbb{F}_{p^{m}},m-r]_{p}\}. $
+0.2 cm {\bf Lemma 1.(Theorem 1, \cite{18LF17})}\ For each $ r \ (1\leq r \leq m), $ if the dimension of $ C_{D} $ is $m,$ then $d_{r}(C_{D})= n-\max\{|D \bigcap H|: H \in [\mathbb{F}_{p^{m}},m-r]_{p}\}. $

 0.2 cm The rest of this paper is organized as follows: in Sect.
-2, we present some basic definitions and results of quadratic forms restricted to subspaces and quotient spaces of finite fields; in Sect.
+2, we present some basic definitions and results of quadratic forms restricted to subspaces and of induced quadratic forms over quotient spaces of finite fields; in Sect.
 3, using the results in Sect.
 2, we give all the generalized Hamming weights of linear codes defined in (2).

 0.2 cm